Aantrreksh/sql-query/hive_metastore.md

 Note that in the examples the files are placed in `/tmp/dataengine`, when you use a different folder, adjust the example accordingly.

 The client differs from the Hive version 3.1.2 release by additional enhancements that add support for TLS and authentication through {{site.data.keyword.iamlong}}.
-For *user*, specify the CRN and for *password* a valid apikey with access to your {{site.data.keyword.sqlquery_short}}.
+For *user*, specify the CRN and for *password* a valid API key with access to your {{site.data.keyword.sqlquery_short}}.
 Find the endpoint to use in the following table.

 | Region | Endpoint |
 |--------|----------|